collective live+work spaces

 Ground floor1st floor2nd floorLots/access

-On a small headland just above the town, with it's top floor sitting above other buildings (except those of the complex itself at the rear).
-Well angled, avoiding full-face south exposure so offering summer protection, yet still well exposed in winter, with sun all day from sunrise (all on north-east, best in summer) to sunset (all on south-west, best in winter), with units equally divided between both sides.
+Essentially out of sight from everyone else in town, on a small headland, with it's top floor sitting above other buildings (except some of the complex at the rear).
+Well angled, avoiding full-face south exposure so offering summer protection, yet still well exposed in winter, with sun all day from sunrise (all on north-east, best in summer) to sunset (all on south-west, best in winter), units equally divided between both sides.

 History

-A recently vacated (operator now has a new complex just up the lane) residential handicap teaching center (instituit medico-educational), comprising multiple buildings being sold as lots (rather than as a complete property like others on the candidate list, thus better value), so giving the owners a better chance to recoup their capital, as these properties generally have very low value otherwise, often becoming abandoned and wrecked.
+A recently vacated (operator now has a new complex just up the lane) residential handicap teaching and care center, comprising multiple buildings being sold as lots (rather than as a complete property like others on the candidate list).

 Because it's only recently come onto the market the price is still relatively high, and frankly the lots are unlikely to sell so there's good potential for negotiation especially adding other lots at a later date.
 (See below.)